scottish-government-design-system/designsystem.gov.scot/components/button/index.md

 To track interactions with button elements in Google Analytics using Google Tag Manager, each button has a data attribute that describes the action.

-The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#button).
+The data attribute is added automatically by the [Design System's 'tracking' script](/get-started/tracking/#button).